OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 ![GraphQL Voyager](images/Voyager.png)\
 _Figure 12.1-1: GraphQL Voyager_

 This tool creates an Entity Relationship Diagram (ERD) representation of the GraphQL schema, allowing you to get a better look into the moving parts of the system you're testing.
-Extracting information from the drawing allows you to see you can query the dogs table for example.
-It also shows which properties a "dog" has:
+Extracting information from the drawing allows you to see you can query the Dog table for example.
+It also shows which properties a Dog has:

 - ID
 - name
 - veterinary (ID)

-There is one downside to using this method: GraphQL Voyager does not display everything that can be done with GraphQL, for example, in the drawing above the mutations available are not listed, so the best way would be to use both Voyager and one of the methods listed below.
+There is one downside to using this method: GraphQL Voyager does not display everything that can be done with GraphQL.
+For example, the mutations available are not listed in the drawing above.
+A better strategy would be to use both Voyager and one of the methods listed below.

 #### Using GraphiQL

 [GraphiQL](https://github.com/graphql/graphiql) is a web-based IDE for GraphQL.
 It is part of the GraphQL project, and it is mainly used for debugging or development purposes.
-The best practice is to not allow users to access it on production deployments, however, if you are testing a staging environment you might have access to it and it can save you some time playing around with introspection queries (although you can, of course, use introspection in the GraphiQL interface).
+The best practice is to not allow users to access it on production deployments.
+If you are testing a staging environment, you might have access to it and can thus save some time when working with introspection queries (although you can, of course, use introspection in the GraphiQL interface).

-GraphiQL has a docs section, which uses the data from the schema in order to created a documentation of the GraphQL instance that is being used.
-The documentation contains the data types, mutations, and basically every piece of information that can be extracted using Introspection.
+GraphiQL has a documentation section, which uses the data from the schema in order to create a document of the GraphQL instance that is being used.
+This document contains the data types, mutations, and basically every piece of information that can be extracted using introspection.

 #### Using GraphQL Playground

-[GraphQL Playground](https://github.com/graphql/graphql-playground) is a GraphQL client, which can be used to test different queries, as well as dividing GraphQL IDEs into different playgrounds, grouped by theme or by assigning a name to them.
-Much like GraphiQL, Playground can create documentation for you without the need for manually sending introspection queries and processing the response(s), but with one great advantage: It doesn't need the GraphiQL interface to be available.
-Another upside for this tool is that it works just by directing the tool to the GraphQL node via a URL (there is also the option of using it locally with the data file) and then the magic happens without any user interaction.
+[GraphQL Playground](https://github.com/graphql/graphql-playground) is a GraphQL client.
+It can be used to test different queries, as well as divide GraphQL IDEs into different playgrounds, and group them by theme or by assigning a name to them.
+Much like GraphiQL, Playground can create documentation for you without the need for manually sending introspection queries and processing the response(s).
+It has another great advantage: It doesn't need the GraphiQL interface to be available.
+You can direct the tool to the GraphQL node via a URL, or use it locally with a data file.
 GraphQL Playground can be used to test for vulnerabilities directly, so you don't need to use a personal proxy to send HTTP requests.
-This means you can use this tool for simple interaction with and assessment of GraphQL but turn to a personal proxy for other, more advanced payloads.
+This means you can use this tool for simple interaction with and assessment of GraphQL.
+For other more advanced payloads, use a personal proxy.

-> Note that in some cases you will need to set the HTTP headers at the bottom, to include session ID or other mechanism of authentication, but this still allows creating multiple "IDEs" with different permissions to verify if there are in fact authorization issues.
+Note that in some cases, you will need to set the HTTP headers at the bottom, to include session ID or other mechanism of authentication.
+This still allows creating multiple "IDEs" with different permissions to verify if there are in fact authorization issues.

 ![Playground1](images/Playground1.png)\
 _Figure 12.1-2: GraphQL Playground High Level API Docs_